 Multi-use outdoor space

-Our new multi-use outdoor space suitable for teaching, meetings and social events has opened on Campus West, by James College.
-The covid-secure space is the first of several opening over coming months.
-The spaces will have full IT capability, flexible furniture and are bookable through Planon.
+Our multi-use outdoor space suitable for teaching, meetings and social events is on Campus West, by James College.
+The space has full IT capability, flexible furniture and is bookable through Planon.
 And don't forget the Tipi at Piazza is also available for students and staff to drop in (during the day) or book (in the evening).

 Find out more about multi-use outdoor spaces

 It might be some time since you've been on campus.
-Watch our video showcasing our beautiful green spaces, filmed earlier this year before Covid restrictions were lifted, and join colleagues in preparing to reconnect to campus once again.
+Watch our video showcasing our beautiful green spaces, filmed in 2021 before Covid restrictions were lifted.

 We've been keeping you informed about our progress over the summer, as we've moved towards our new way of working.